This tutorial is focusing on different ways of quilt basting.

 When using any type of basting spray, you should wash your quilt before gifting it.
 Does quilt basting spray wash out completely?
 Yes, it does.
-Quilt-basting spray washes easily away and does not leave residue that is harmful to babies.
+Quilt-basting spray washes easily away and does not leave a residue that is harmful to babies.

 Does basting spray stick to your skin?

 Quilt-basting spray may adhere to your skin if you’re not careful.
-If you’re wondering how to get basting spray off skin, regular cooking oil works wonders.
+If you’re wondering how to get basting spray off the skin, regular cooking oil works wonders.
 Simply “wash” your hands in the oil, allow the oil to set for a few minutes, then wash away with dish detergent.
 This should remove the worst of the spray baste.
 Additional methods include using petroleum jelly or a commercial adhesive remover such as Goo Gone.

 Can you spray baste a large quilt?

-You can use basting spray on every size of quilt, however, you may want to enlist the help of a friend to help you smooth and unroll the layers as you work.
+You can use basting spray on every size of the quilt, however, you may want to enlist the help of a friend to help you smooth and unroll the layers as you work.
 When considering how to spray baste a large quilt, it’s important to remember to use a large surface, such as the floor.
 Simply stretch your layers out flat, as you would a smaller quilt, and then position a friend across from you to help you smooth and flatten each layer.

 Can I use my kitchen table to baste my quilt?